NethermindEth/Paprika/docs/design.md

 └────────────────┴─────────────┴────────────────────────────────┘
 ```

-The `NibbleBasedMap` can wrap an arbitrary span of memory so it can be used for any page that wants to store data by key.
+The `SlottedArray` can wrap an arbitrary span of memory so it can be used for any page that wants to store data by key.

 ### Merkle construct